oldsandiaz/mimicclif/README.md

 # MIMIC-IV to CLIF ETL Pipeline

 This repository provides the ETL pipeline to transform the MIMIC-IV database into the Common Longitudinal ICU data Format (CLIF).
-The latest release is [v0.1.0](CHANGELOG.md#latest-v010---2025-05-01), released in April 2025, and transforms [MIMIC-IV 3.1](https://physionet.org/content/mimiciv/3.1/) into [CLIF 2.0.0](https://clif-consortium.github.io/website/data-dictionary/data-dictionary-2.0.0.html).
+The latest release is [v0.2.0](CHANGELOG.md#latest-v020---2025-05-13), released in May 2025, and transforms [MIMIC-IV 3.1](https://physionet.org/content/mimiciv/3.1/) into [CLIF 2.1.0](https://clif-consortium.github.io/website/data-dictionary/data-dictionary-2.1.0.html).

 #### Table of contents